 People who did not finish high school have a hard time finding decently paying employment and do not qualify for a college education.
-For these people, the HSE (high school equivalency) program may be a great option as it offers them the chance to earn an equivalent degree.
+For these people, the high school equivalency testing program may be a great option as it offers them the chance to earn an equivalent degree.

 West Virginia High School Equivalency Testing Requirements

-- Test-takers cannot already possess a high school diploma.
+- Test-takers cannot already possess a high school or equivalent diploma.

 - Test-takers cannot be registered for some other school program.

-- In West Virginia, the minimum age for HSE testing is 16, but test takers 16 or 17 years old must meet more requirements, e.g. having parental consent and have permission from their school district.
+- In West Virginia, the minimum age for HiSET® testing is 16, but test takers 16, 17, and 18 years old must meet more requirements, e.g. having parental consent and permission from their school districts.

 West Virginia is one of only four states that offer High School Equivalency testing entirely for free.

 So the test is only available to state residents.
-The five TASC subtests will require just under eight hours to complete, usually divided over a couple of days, and include the production of an essay.
-The TASC exam is modular meaning you can, if you wish, take the five subtests one at a time.
+The five HiSET subtests will require just under eight hours to complete, usually divided over a couple of days, and include the production of an essay.
+The HiSET exam is modular meaning you can, if you wish, take the five subtests one at a time.

-The TASC has five tests in the academic subject fields of Math, Language Writing, Language Reading, Science, and Social Studies.
+The HiSET has five tests in the academic subject fields of Math, Language Writing, Language Reading, Science, and Social Studies.
 There’s no requirement to take the entire HiSET exam altogether because the exam is modular.
 You have the freedom to take the five subtests one (or more) at a time.

 The West Virginia High School Equivalency (HSE) credential is equivalent to a standard high school diploma and is recognized and accepted by virtually all American employers, government agencies, and institutions of higher education.

-So in West Virginia, the TASC is free for WV residents and most prep sites in the state are providing prep classes at no charge as well.
-To pass the five TASC subtests, you need to attain at least a 500 score (out of 800) on each subtest, your total score must be in the 45-100 range, and your essay must have at least a 2-score (out of a possible 8).
-So your overall TASC score cannot be less than 2500 points.
+So in West Virginia, the HiSET is free for WV residents and most prep sites in the state are providing prep classes at no charge as well.
+To pass the five HiSET subtests, you need to attain at least a score of 8 (out of 20) on each subtest, your total score must be in the 45-100 range, and your essay must have at least a 2-score (out of a possible 6).

-You can attend a physical TASC prep class (offered all over West Virginia) or sign up for a well-respected online GED prep course such as the ONSEGO prep course, an ideal solution for students living in remote areas and those with busy schedules.
+You can attend a physical HiSET prep class (offered all over West Virginia) or sign up for a well-respected online GED prep course such as the ONSEGO prep course, an ideal solution for students living in remote areas and those with busy schedules.
 The GED and HiSET contents are similar so that will work very well.

 Whichever way you prefer, just make sure you’ll get optimally prepared to take the West Virginia High School Equivalency test successfully.
-Online TASC testing is not possible.
-You must come to an official WV testing center and sit for the five tests in person.
+Online HiSET testing is also possible for qualifying candidates or you can come to an official WV testing center and sit for the five tests in person.